sensu/sensu-ruby-runtime/README.md

    puts "Hello world!
 The time is now #{Time.now()}"
    ```

-   _NOTE: this is a silly "hello world" example, but it shows that we have
+   _NOTE: this is a simple "hello world" example, but it shows that we have
    support for basic stlib gems!_

+   Compress this file into a g-zipped tarball and register this asset with
-   Register this asset with Sensu, and then you're all ready to test!
+   Sensu, and then you're all ready to run some tests!

-4. Create a check resource in Sensu 2.0.
+5. Create a check resource in Sensu 2.0.

    First, create a configuration file called `helloworld.json` with
    the following contents: